papis/papis/doc/source/default-settings.rst

     Whether or not to allow direct unicode characters in the document fields to be exported into the bibtex text.

+.. papis-config:: bibtex-export-zotero-file

+   A boolean value that can be used to add a ``"file"`` field to exported BibTeX entries.
+The files are added as a semicolon separated string.

 .. _add-command-options:

 ``papis add`` options